theskyblockman/life-chest/README.md

-# life_chest
+# Life chest

-An app to securely store your data.
+An app to securely store your data for Android and iOS.

 ## Features
 - Multithreaded AES file encryption/decryption